-I’ve highlighted some more info on the crime in the southern Philippines’ Sulu Islands, where you’ll want to avoid, from Britain’s Foreign & Commonwealth Office:
+To answer, are the Philippines dangerous, I’ve highlighted some more info on the crime in the southern Philippines’ Sulu Islands.
+Britain’s Foreign & Commonwealth Office suggests you avoid:

 - We advise against all travel to south-west Mindanao and the Sulu archipelago because of ongoing terrorist and insurgent activity.
 We advise against all but essential travel to the remainder of Mindanao for the same reason.
 There are also ongoing clashes between the military and insurgent groups in the Sulu archipelago including Basilan, Tawi-Tawi and Jolo.
 See Safety and Security -Terrorism and Safety and Security – Local Travel.

-- There is a high threat from terrorism throughout the Philippines.
-Attacks could be indiscriminate, including in places frequented by expatriates and foreign travellers.
+- Terrorism: There is a high threat from terrorism throughout the Philippines.
+Attacks could be indiscriminate, including in places frequented by expatriates and foreign travelers.
 Such places could include, but are not limited to, airports, shopping malls, places of worship etc.